 She never took me seriously as a partner.
 When I introduced her to my best friend, who said “oh it’s nice to meet his girlfriend!
 I’ve heard so much about you!,” my “girlfriend” laughed and said “Obviously we’re just friends.”

 I haven’t had the same kinds of issues with gay dating that some bisexual men describe.
 I’ve never had a gay man tell me he can’t date me because I’m bisexual.
-Usually, if my sexuality is an issue between me and a gay man, I end it with him because he doesn’t believe me.
+Usually, if my sexuality is an issue between me and a gay man, the reason it doesn’t work out isn’t because he’s afraid I’ll leave him for a woman — it’s because he doesn’t believe I’m bi in the first place and he invalidates my identity.
 I’m not the Black DL Bisexual made popular by Oprah and E. Lynn Harris.
 I don’t hide my attraction to men from women, I’m not muscular, I don’t have kids, my life will not be ruined by exposing my sexuality, and nobody thinks I’m straight when I walk into the room.
 I wear dresses and call everybody Sis.
 When I tell a gay man I’m interested in that I’m bisexual, they can’t picture me with a woman, so they never make the audacious and inaccurate leap to “He’s going to leave me for a woman.”
-He negates my experience or assumes I’m actually gay or makes jokes.
+He negates my experience or assumes I’m actually gay or he makes jokes.

 Bisexual women are only into women because it titillates men.